webcomics/dosage/doc/web/content/comics/ComicFury_Fuzzballandscuzzball.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>Fuzzball and Scuzzball are brothers who live in the gritty urban hell that is Happy City, New Jersey.
 In theory, they are private investigators.
-These are their wacky misadventures.</td>
+They have wacky misadventures.</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://fuzzballandscuzzball.webcomic.ws/">http://fuzzballandscuzzball.webcomic.ws/</a></td>